 |Medium strength beer, cider, Long Drink 5-7%, 0.33 l||2||3 h||4.5−5 h|

 |Strong alcohol 35-40% 0.35 l||9||13.5 h||21.5−22 h|

 Estimate or test your blood alcohol content

 Even though you may no longer feel drunk, there may still be alcohol in your blood.
-If you are jumping behind the wheel of a car and want a reliable indicator of whether you are in a suitable condition to drive, it is worth investing in an alcohol test, such as the Promilless alcohol tester.
+If you are jumping behind the wheel of a car and want a reliable indicator of whether you are in a suitable condition to drive, it is worth to take an alcohol test.

 It is also worth noting that, even though you may have a blood alcohol content of zero, tiredness also has a negative impact on concentration and driving ability.
 Read more about the effects of alcohol on driving ability.